mickey/checkzilla/README.md

 notify_by :notify_send
 ```

-Send a desktop notification (onlly tested on archlinux/xfce but should work on ubuntu/unity).
+Send a desktop notification (only tested on archlinux/xfce but should work on ubuntu/unity).

 ## TODO